chaseruskin/legoHDL/ROADMAP.md

 - [!] add prompt to uninstall command, will notify user of all uninstallations and then ask to proceed

-- [x] implement behavior to change module name's when installing a specific version for verilog files

-- [ ] use argparse package to create better CLI?

-- [ ] perform git pull on release command before releasing? -> leaning no -> don't think its needed

 - [ ] implement additional "help" command documentation